 Head for the hills

 The 290 Xtra’s 3-way head is excellent.
-It has large with rubber-coated handles that are a lot less fiddly than most ball-heads, it’s got a quick-release lever for the camera, and swivels and pivots, then locks fast.
-It’s all-round a joy to use.
+It has large rubber-coated handles that are a lot less fiddly than most ball heads, it’s got a quick-release lever for the camera, and swivels and pivots, then locks fast.
+It’s all-around a joy to use.
 But it’s a pain to pack, even though it is easily removable.
 For many photographers, it will be worth it.
 We’re not so sure about the shoulder bag it comes with, which gives you only a drawstring to put over a shoulder.
 Ouch!

 There’s no doubt that the 290 Xtra is an excellent tripod.
 It’s sturdy, it’s flexible, and it’s tall enough for almost any use.
 It’s pretty good value, too.
 However, at 2.5kg it can get heavy, and it’s really too large to fit in anything but bulky luggage, so we’re going to say that while the 290 Xtra is great for the back of a car – and for short walks and even hikes out to the subject – this isn’t the ‘travel tripod’ of our dreams.
 Why not?
 It doesn’t make any compromises, that’s why, which will make it some travel photographer’s tripod of dreams.
 Only our obsessive devotion to travelling light gets in the way of unconditional love for the 290 Xtra, but Manfrotto makes a lot of travel-wise camera bags, travel tripods, and phone tripods – it’s BeFree line-up, in particular, is definitely one to watch.